Andrew Muscato

-Life and career
+Early life

 Muscato was born in Morristown, New Jersey.
 He was raised in the Basking Ridge section of Bernards Township, New Jersey, where he attended Ridge High School.
 He graduated from New York University Tisch School of the Arts.

+Career

-In 2008, he produced his first feature documentary The Zen of Bobby V for ESPN.
-He is the co-founder of the Production Company Makuhari Media, along with Bobby Valentine.
+While still an undergrad film student at NYU he produced his first feature documentary The Zen of Bobby V. for ESPN.
+The film chronicles baseball manager Bobby Valentine's career in Japan.
+Muscato and Valentine would go on to form the production company Makuhari Media.
 The company produces sports themed documentaries.

+The company's first documentary, Ballplayer: Pelotero, was met with both critical acclaim, and controversy.

-In 2013, he directed his debut feature documentary Branca's Pitch, about professional baseball pitcher Ralph Branca.
+In 2013, he directed his debut feature documentary Branca's Pitch, about Brooklyn Dodgers pitcher Ralph Branca.

 Muscato produced and narrated an episode of ESPN's 30 for 30 podcast series.
-The episode, "The Loophole" (Season 4, Episode 4), chronicles Japanese baseball pitcher Hideo Nomo's journey to Major League Baseball.
+The episode, "The Loophole" (season 4, episode 4), chronicles Japanese baseball pitcher Hideo Nomo's journey to Major League Baseball.
 It debuted in November 2018.

 A year later, Muscato produced a three-part investigative documentary for The Athletic into head trauma research at UNC-Chapel Hill.
 The documentary, "Failure to Disclose" was hosted by Armen Keteyian.

 In 2021, he directed the concert documentary, New Worlds: The Cradle of Civilization, an Official Selection of the 74th Cannes Film Festival.

-Most recently, he produced The Greatest Beer Run Ever, which premiered at the 2022 Toronto International Film Festival.
+Along with Skydance Media, he produced The Greatest Beer Run Ever, directed by Academy Award winner Peter Farrelly.
+It premiered at the 2022 Toronto International Film Festival.
+In February 2023, it was announced that Muscato and Skydance Media would re-team to produce another Peter Farrelly movie, Balls Up.